Skip to main content

 Intranets can be used to foster employee engagement by creating excitement around company news and events.
 They can also be used to collect feedback from interactive features such as polls.

 Utilizing different forms of content will ‘spice up’ (for want of a better phrase) the user experience and lead to higher engagement levels.
+It's an employee welfare cost that pays for itself by keeping staff informed daily.

 4. Use metrics to optimize